He does it so often, he didn't even notice.

-- In the Ice Hunters arc of One Piece, Luffy does this to one of the bounty hunters, Hockera.
-In a subversion, though, Luffy's not even fighting him-he's fighting two other bounty hunters while Hockera attacks Chopper, and Hockera gets nailed when Luffy snaps his arm backwards.
+- In the Ice Hunters arc, Luffy does this to one of the bounty hunters, Hockera.
+In a subversion, though, Luffy's not even fighting him—he's fighting two other bounty hunters while Hockera attacks Chopper, and Hockera gets nailed when Luffy snaps his arm backwards.
 Luffy's not even aware of what happened until Hockera whined at him for interfering in someone else's battle (which, for the record, he would never do on purpose).

-- When Luffy fights Zoro on Whiskey Peak, they give each other full attention- despite Zoro previously having been about to engage Mr. 5 and Ms. Valentine.
-The latter two get pissed that they are being underestimated, and proceed to launch attacks at the "distracted" pair.
-They barely break eye contact or move fending them off.
+- When Luffy fights Zoro on Whiskey Peak, they give each other their full attention—despite Zoro previously having been about to engage Mr. 5 and Ms. Valentine.
+The latter two get pissed that they are being underestimated and proceed to launch attacks at the "distracted" pair, who barely break eye contact or move while fending them off.

-- Inazuma should get a mention; when a wolf attacked from behind, Inazuma sent it flying with a reversed kick.
+- While being attacked by a pack of wolves, when a wolf attacks from behind Inazuma sends it flying with a reversed kick.

-- In the Persona 3 manga, Akihiko does this to Junpei when he sneaks up on him while they're lost in Tartarus.
+- In the Persona 3 manga, Akihiko does this to Junpei when the latter sneaks up on him while they're lost in Tartarus.
 The look on his face is pretty amusing.

 - In Rurouni Kenshin, Kenshin pulls this off against a mook during one of the Kyoto arc episodes with his sheath.

 - This is actually a technique of the Kogan style in Shigurui.
 Its effects are quite devastating.